 Technologies involving robotics/automation have become prevalent in US manufacturing and service sectors.
 Business leaders who adopt these technologies must prioritize cybersecurity to ensure the safety and security of their cyber-physical systems.
 As a result, the interrelated areas of robotics/automation and cybersecurity are vital to US manufacturers.
-This project will create an Advanced Technological Education (ATE) Coordination Network that includes community colleges with active ATE projects, Manufacturing Extension Partnerships, Manufacturing USA Institutes, and the National Initiative for Cybersecurity Education.
+This project creates an Advanced Technological Education (ATE) Coordination Network that includes community colleges with active ATE projects, Manufacturing Extension Partnerships, Manufacturing USA Institutes, and the National Initiative for Cybersecurity Education.
 The goal of this Coordination Network is to increase members’ understanding of the knowledge and skills required to operate and maintain connected machines securely in a manufacturing setting.

 To learn more about ATE, please visit the NSF ATE program home page.

 This project is sponsored by the National Science Foundation’s Advanced Technological Education Program under Award No. 2000867.
 Any opinions, findings, conclusions or recommendations presented on our social media platforms are only those of the presenter grantee/researcher, author, or agency employee and do not necessarily reflect the views of the National Science Foundation.